Save £490 on average - Compare Quotes

 How much are the legal fees?

-The legal fee portion of the conveyancing fees bill covers the work done by the conveyancing solicitor themselves.
-The amount varies due to various factors including:
+The amount you’ll pay for the legal fee portion of your conveyancing fees varies due to a number of factors including:

 Below we set out the typical costs for disbursements you can expect to pay.
 Bear in mind these costs are in addition to the legal fees.
 You can compare conveyancing quotes now with our conveyancing fees calculator.